FRED: Flexible REduction-Distribution Interconnect and Communication Implementation for Wafer-Scale Distributed Training of DNN Models: Wafer Scale Architecture

 The NPU compute chiplet perimeter can support up to 12 TBps wafer-scale BW, where $6$ TBps of it is allocated to support the 3 TBs local HBM memory BW ($3$ TBps for read + $3$ TBps for write), and the other $6$ TBps is allocated to support $3$ TBps bi-directional total NPU-to-NPU BW ($3$ TBps for send + $3$ TBps for receive).

 The $15\:KW$ power budget limits the total amount of NPUs on the wafer to $15\:KW/700\:W\approx21$, excluding other component power overheads (e.g., I/O controller, wafer-scale wires).
-In this paper we consider a $20$-NPU wafer-scale system to make a room for other component power overheads.
+This anticipated power density of 22W/cm$^2$ is well within the projection of cooling capability in heterogeneous integration roadmaps~\cite{HIR}.
+In this paper, we consider a $20$-NPU wafer-scale system to make room for other component power overheads.
 Additionally, $18\times$I/O Controllers are used to connect the wafer to the external memory.
 Hence, the total NPU $+$ I/O Controller area overhead is $26640\:mm^2$.